google-deepmind/mujoco/doc/APIreference/functions.rst

 This function is called in the screen refresh loop.
 It copies the offscreen OpenGL buffer to the window framebuffer.
 If there are multiple UIs in the application, it should be called once for each UI.
-Thus ``mjui_render`` is called all the time, while :ref:`mjui_update` is called only when changes in the UI take place.
+Thus ``mjui_render`` is called all the time, while :ref:`mjui_update` is called only when changes in the UI take place. dsffsdg

 .. _Errorandmemory: